 We later explored Sohoton Cove in Bucas Grande.
 Sohoton Cove is full of green… the islets, lagoons, the marine life underwater.
 We’d boat-paddled to see the home of stingless jellyfishes.
 There’s also Sugba Lagoon.
 Sugba Lagoon has been developed since the last time we were here.
 It’s more accessible to the public and convenient to visit.

 All in all, a very worthwhile island to explore.
 Spending as short as two days here seems an affront to natural beauty, but well… our flight was scheduled the next day.

 Barobo has limited accommodations.
 We stayed at Viktoria Terazza, where a standard double room costs P800-900.
 We also spotted another accommodation called Traveler’s Inn nearby but weren’t able to ask for rates.

-Meanwhile, there are more options in Surigao City, from budget lodgings to hotels.
+There’s a lot of options in Surigao City for accommodation.
+There are budget lodgings to comfortable hotels in Surigao City.
 We stayed in a budget inn that’s walking distance from Pantalan Dos port, for P400 a room per night.
 If you want to reserve online, here are some budget inns you might consider:

 Similarly, there’s a lot of accommodations in Siargao.
 We stayed at Point 303 Resort in General Luna.
 I highly recommend Point 303 Resort since it’s near the beach for surfing, and it’s reasonably priced as well.
 As with other accommodations in the Philippines, it’s possible to haggle with the rate especially during off-peak season.